nguyenthanhphuong/SBP/README.md

 # SBP
 Statistical Binary Pattern
 This code is developped by Thanh Phuong NGUYEN, U2IS, ENSTA Paristech for the paper "Statistical Binary Patterns" submited to Neurocomputing.
-It need MathWorks (verfied with MathWorks R2011) environment to excecute.
+It needs MathWorks (verfied with MathWorks R2011) environment to excecute.
 In order to run the main program (SBP_Outex_HighOrder, SBP_KTH2_HigherOrder_Multiscale), the public texture dataset (Outex, and KTH-TIPS 2b) must be downloaded to corresponding folders: Datasets/Outex/Outex_TC_00010/, Datasets/Outex/Outex_TC_00012and Datasets/KTH-TIPS2-all